a-d-king/personal-website/src/content/pages/about.md

 title: About Me
 ---

-Hello there and thank you for visiting!
+Hello there, and thank you for visiting!

 My name is Adam King, I am a software engineer living in Chicago.
 I attended the University of Chicago and graduated in 2018 with a Bachelor of Arts in Economics.
-My interest in software engineering and computer science stems from an early interest in science fiction.
-Bradbury, Clarke, and Asimov were the foremost in sparking my interest in technology - among others.
+My interest in software engineering and computer science stems from an early fascination with science fiction.
+Bradbury, Clarke, and Asimov were the most notable authors who sparked my interest in technology - among others.
 From their stories, I always believed that technology could and should be used to create a better future.
+I am excited by working on new and innovative technologies and for companies doing great things.
+If you would like to contact me - please click on the navigation bar above.

 ## Technical Skills ##